-Notification was one are where not much work was done in the Marshmallow release.
+Notification was one is where not much work was done in the Marshmallow release.
 The last revamp was made to the notifications during the release of Lollipop which brought a new design language to love, Material Design.
 This addition included the heads up notifications which served you the notification even when you were in immersive mode on an app.

 With Nougat, notifications have been supercharged, meaning that now they have a direct reply option built right in.
 So you can interact with them without leaving the app.
 This saves a lot of time in interacting with an app and simultaneously replying to the notifications.
 Another improvement is bundled notifications, not only are notifications from each app bundled together, you can also drill down into each individual notification and interact with it.
 The change made on this component of the system is the feature of Direct Reply which lets you interact with the notification right in the notification shade, without leaving the comfort of your app.